kerembkr/QuantumGP/README.md

 # QuantumGP
-Using Quantum Speed-Ups to accelerate Gaussian Process Regression (GPR)
+Using Quantum Speed-Ups to accelerate Gaussian Process Regression (GPR).
+The posterior distribution can be obtained using Gaussian Inference.
+This includes the inversion of the covariance matrix.
+The inversion is accelerated using classical and quantum algorithms.

 Quantum Solvers
 - Harrow-Hassidim-Lloyd (HHL)